 Call to Action & Engagement Prompt

 The interplay between geopolitical shocks and technological disruptions is the new normal.
-Passive observation is not a strategy.
+Passive observation is not a approach.